toomanycats/toomanycats.github.io/_posts/2017-02-19-wounded-wordsnuggets-from-mr.-lovinger.md

 The entry continues with more elegant detail that I omit to avoid infringement and as encouragement for the reader to buy the book.

-# The Penguin Dictionary of American English Usage and Style I've come to be
+# The Penguin Dictionary of American English Usage and Style
-friends with a resident of San Francisco who, although not a native, has lived in SF longer than my native SF self has been alive.
-Paul Lovinger is also a gifted author, editor and musician.
+I've come to be friends with a resident of San Francisco who, although not a native, has lived in SF longer than my native SF self has been alive.
+Paul Lovinger is a gifted journalist, author, editor and musician.

 # Where is your proof ?
-Please don\'t tell me it's in the pudding....
-My friend
+Please don\'t tell me it's in the pudding...
-Rob is annoyed when people fail to quote the entirety of a saying, thus not only attenuating the wisdom contained, but often distorting it.
+My friend Rob is annoyed when people fail to quote the entirety of a saying, thus not only attenuating the wisdom contained, but often distorting it.

-That's the case here, according the book:
+That's the case here, according the dictionary of usage:

 > The proverb about proof and pudding perplexes people.
 Some, it seems would
 > search through the pudding for the proof, however messy it would be to do
 > so.

-Allow me to quote the text slightly out of order for improved context and
+Suffer me to quote the text slightly out of order:
-brevity:

 >_Proof_ means _test_ in that context.